criblio/appscope/website/src/pages/docs/removing.md

 ### Muting Without Removing

-If you need AppScope to temporarily stop producing output, you do not need to remove AppScope: you can just use a custom config [mute](data-routing#muting) all events and metrics.
+If you need AppScope to temporarily stop producing output, you do not need to remove AppScope: you can just use a custom config to [mute](data-routing#muting) all events and metrics.